 - No exercises or shoulder motion until after your first post-operative visit unless otherwise instructed - You may begin elbow, wrist, and hand range of motion on the first post-operative day about 2-3 times per day - Formal physical therapy (PT) will begin 7-10 days after surgery.
-Please contact your therapy office of choice 2-3 days after surgery to schedule appointments.
+Please contact your PT location of choice after surgery to schedule appointments.